qwazwsx/Advanced-SonicPad/README.md

 Command Breakdown:
 As root, update all package index files, and then upgrade all packages

-Install 3D Printing Software
-SonicPad-Debian comes preinstalled with KIAUH the Klipper Installation And Update Helper.
+**Install other 3D Printing Software with KIAUH** SonicPad-Debian comes preinstalled with KIAUH the Klipper Installation And Update Helper.
 This will allow you to easily install or remove software like Klipper, Moonraker, Mainsail, Fluid, Crowsnest, and others.
 You can open KIAUH using the following command

 $ `~/kiauh/kiauh.sh`

 Command breakdown:
-Runs the executable located at `/home/sonic/kiauh/kiauh.sh`
+Runs the KIAUH executable located at `/home/sonic/kiauh/kiauh.sh`

 ![image](ImageResources/KIAUH.png)

 Follow the onscreen instructions to install the software you want.

-*Klipper* - talks directly with the printer
-*Mainsail* - provides an API for Klipper, so other software can talk to it *Moonraker* - web frontend for printer control (install one or both) *Fluidd *- web frontend for printer control (install one or both) KlipperScreen - provides GUI for Sonic Pad screen
+*Klipper* - handles talking with the printer via serial *Mainsail* - provides an API for Klipper, so other software can talk to the printer *Moonraker* - web frontend for printer control (install one or both) *Fluidd* - web frontend for printer control (install one or both) *KlipperScreen* - provides GUI for Sonic Pad screen

 **Configure Software**
-You should be able to configure the software you have installed by editing config files located in the  `/home/sonic/printer_data/config`
+You should be able to configure the software you have installed by editing config files located in the  `/home/sonic/printer_data/config` directory.

-If you are experiencing and problems you can view the log files located at `/home/sonic/printer_data/config`
+If you are experiencing and problems you can view the log files located at `/home/sonic/printer_data/config`.

+**DO NOT EVER PRESS THE POWER BUTTON ON THE SIDE OF THE SONIC PAD** You must gracefully shut the Sonic Pad down using an interface like KlipperScreen or Mainsail, or by issuing the command `sudo shutdown now` or `sudo reboot`.
+If you don't, the filesystem may be damaged and you will have to re-flash the Sonic Pad.
+Let me reiterate for those skimming.

+***Turning the power off without gracefully shutting down the Sonic Pad first will corrupt the filesystem.
+Do not use the power button on the side of the Sonic Pad.***

+***Turning the power off without gracefully shutting down the Sonic Pad first will corrupt the filesystem.
+Do not use the power button on the side of the Sonic Pad.***

+***Turning the power off without gracefully shutting down the Sonic Pad first will corrupt the filesystem.
+Do not use the power button on the side of the Sonic Pad.***

 ------

-Optional (but helpful) addon steps:
+## Optional (but helpful) addon steps:
 - **Adding KlipperScreen to Moonraker's Update Manager**
-- **Fix System Clock**
+- **Fix System Clock Time zone**
 - **Install Accelerometer**
 - **Turn off display after inactivity**